saurabhwebdev/MineScheduler/CANVA_VIDEO_GUIDE.md

 - "START FREE TRIAL"

 **Voiceover/Text**:
-*"Transform your mine operations today.
-Visit minescheduler.com and start your free trial."*
+*"Ready to transform your mine operations today?
+Visit minescheduler.com to learn more and start your free trial.
+Join leading mining operations around the world who trust MineScheduler to optimize their workflows and boost productivity."*

 **Canva Instructions**:
 - Center logo (medium size)